Horse Creek (Kentucky): Tributaries and post offices

+General

+In 1918, E. G. Hurd had a mine 0.25 mile upstream on the eponymous Hurd Branch.

+Paw Paw Branch and Siebert

-One of the creek's own tributaries is the Paw Paw Branch, location of Siebert town, railroad depot, and erstwhile postoffice.
+The Paw Paw Branch is the location of Siebert town, railroad depot, and erstwhile post office.

+Thomas Sibert had a mine 0.25 mile upstream on Paw Paw.

+Crawfish Branch and Hima post office

-The mouth of the Crawfish Branch tributary to the creek is the location of the Crawfish pos toffice, established on March 29, 1907, by postmaster Hugh Gregory.
+The mouth of the Crawfish Branch is the location of the Crawfish post office, established on March 29, 1907, by postmaster Hugh Gregory.

 It is 3 mi south of Manchester and the creek that it serves is 2 mi long.

 However, the station on the spur line, a loading depot for the coal mining operations, was named Hima.

 On May 4, 1920, then postmaster David Gregory renamed the post office to the name of the railway stop.